-Credit risk is the risk of financial loss to the Trust if a partner or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Trust's investments, accounts receivable and promissory notes receivable.
+Credit risk is the risk of financial loss to the Trust if a partner or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Trust's investments, and accounts receivable.
 Concentrations of credit risk exist when a significant proportion of the Trust's assets are invested in a small number of individually significant investments, and investments with similar characteristics and/or subject to similar economic, political and other conditions that may prevail.
 The Trust's exposure to credit risk is influenced mainly by the individual characteristics of each Partner.

-The Trust is exposed to credit related losses on current and future amounts receivable pursuant to investment agreements and outstanding promissory notes.
+The Trust is exposed to credit related losses on current and future amounts receivable pursuant to investment agreements.
 In the event of non-performance by partners, future distributions from investments could be reduced, resulting in losses on investment values.
 Based on the terms of the investment agreement, payment is typically receivable monthly or quarterly, with receipt of payment due no later than the last day of the month payment becomes due.